GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

    * replace `<BUCKET_NAME>` with the bucket name (2 occurrences)
    * replace `<CLOUDSQL_IP>`, `<CLOUDSQL_USERNAME>`, `<CLOUDSQL_PASSWORD>` and `<CLOUDSQL_DBNAME>` with corresponding values (1 occurrence each; use `terraform output cloudsql_password` to get the password)

-5. Install Flyte using Helm.
+5. Install Flyte to the GKE cluster using Helm.

    ```bash
    helm install flyte-backend flyte-binary \